Trees woods and wildlife

-How many of the five species of UK owl have you ever seen?
-They can be notoriously difficult to track down - most of them are out and about when the rest of us are tucked up inside, they come well camouflaged, and some make their homes in hard-to-reach places.
+The five UK owl species can be difficult to track down.
+Most of them are out and about when the rest of us are tucked up inside, they’re all incredibly well camouflaged, and some make their homes in remote reaches.
+Thankfully, our guide to owl calls should help you tell your tawny owl from your barn owl without even having to lay eyes on them.

-Autumn evenings when pairs begin courting, ready for nesting as early as February.
-Found in woodland habitats, but also churchyards, towns and cities with mature trees.
+Tawny owls call most on autumn evenings when pairs begin courting, ready for nesting as early as February.

 Audio: Dominic Garcia-Hall / xeno-canto.org

-At the beginning of the spring breeding season when males screech to attract females to nest.
+The best time to hear barn owls calling is at the beginning of the spring breeding season, when males screech to attract females to nest.
 Females also produce contact calls to beg males for food.

 Audio: Patrik Åberg / xeno-canto.org